 The Scary Red Laser Spotlight

 It was an interesting, but boring job.
-What I really liked was being able to use the fast IBM computer a couple of hundred feet down the street at Optical Research Associates to run the computer programs that analyzed the digitized data and determined where the oil was located.
-I thought the programs that Pat, their programmer wrote, were really cool to be able to figure out where the oil was by using virtually all mathematics to recreate another map that almost plainly showed the pockets of oil.
+What I really liked was being able to use the fast IBM computer a couple of hundred feet down the street.
+It belonged to Optical Research Associates where I ran the computer programs that analyzed the data I had digitized.
+Data that was used to determine where oil was located underground.

-As we discussed properties of lasers and uses for them it was suggested an experiment be done to see if one of their gas lasers could be seen far away.
-Also they wanted to know how wide the beam might be at a distance.
+As we discussed properties of lasers and uses for them it was suggested an experiment be done.
+Those engineers wanted to see if one of their gas lasers could be seen far away.
+They also wanted to know how wide the beam might be at a distance.